-An archer is not an archer without his bow and you cannot shoot a bow without an arrow.
+An archer is not an archer without his bow and arrow.
 In order to progress as an athlete, every archer must learn about their equipment, including the basic parts that make a bow and arrow.
-Our archery experts here at Triggers and Bows have put together this useful guide to help you become a better archer by learning all about the parts of a bow and arrow.
+Our local archery experts here at Triggers and Bows have put together this useful guide to help you become a better archer by sharing everything you need to know about the parts of a bow and arrow.

 Parts of a Bow

 Let’s start with the anatomy of a bow, which includes four basic parts.

 The riser is the centre piece of the bow that the upper and lower limb attach to.
 This can be made of a composite or wood and has three main features: the grip, sight window and arrow rest.

 The grip is the curved portion of the riser that is made for your hand to “grip”.
 Different sizes of risers will have differing grip sizes, so make sure you feel the grip before you purchase the bow.